Zabrane/qlnd/doc/LightningTickerplants.md

 ```

 During library loading this environmental variable is used to locate and read the TLS certificate
-and Macaroon token created by `lnd` on startup, and are used for secure communication and
+and Macaroon token created by `lnd` on startup, which are used for secure communication and
-authentication, respectively.
+authentication with the node, respectively.

 By default, the `qlnd.q` script tries to load the `admin.macaroon`, which gives full API access without caveats.
 For applications
 requiring lower privileged access, an `invoice.macaroon` and `readonly.macaroon` are also available,